itu-square/quantify_linux_errors/notes/notes.md

     === Programming wise ===

+      o Check if the EXPERIMENTAL features are more error prone.
+Basically do the same as below.

+        # egrep -b1 EXPERIMENTAL permute | grep config
+        # der er 26 af dem.

       o Does configuration warnings have anything to say to the error percentage?
             === 4.1.1 ===
         err_pct without conf errs = 2605/15754 = 17%